 - Egg and 1 teaspoon of water: This will make our egg wash to brush the crust before baking.

-- Turbinado sugar (raw sugar): To sprinkle on the egg wash around the crust.
+- Turbinado sugar (raw sugar): A sprinkle of turbinado sugar on the egg wash around the crust will add sweetness and crunch.
 You can also substitute granulated sugar.

 How to make a strawberry galette